moves-rwth/stormpy/doc/source/installation.rst

 .. topic:: Specifying which carl library to use

-	If you have multiple versions of storm or cmake is not able to find your storm version, you can specify the `--carl-DIR YOUR-PATH-TO-CARL` flag in the build_ext step::
+	If you have multiple versions of carl or cmake is not able to find your storm version, you can specify the `--carl-DIR YOUR-PATH-TO-CARL` flag in the build_ext step::

 		$ python3 setup.py build_ext --carl-DIR YOUR-PATH-TO-CARL develop